guhkun13/gmtg/readme.md

 ### Roman Numeral Rules
 - **Addition**: Smaller values before larger ones are added (e.g., VI = 6).
 - **Subtraction**: Smaller values before larger ones are subtracted (e.g., IV = 4).
-Complete rules can be checked on
+Complete rules can be checked on Wikipeda (http://en.wikipedia.org/wiki/Roman_numerals)

 ## How to Run
 You can use this system by inputting galactic currencies, minerals, and querying their values as described above.